 There are about 35,000 cases of oral cancers diagnosed each year according to the American Cancer Society.
 Symptoms can be characterized by open sores, white or reddish patches, and changes in the lips, tongue and lining of the mouth that lasts for more than two weeks.
 Your regular dental exam should include a check for cancer- early detection can save lives!

-During preventive care visits to Dr. Snyder, he and his staff can spot the early signs of tooth decay and gum disease, offering treatment before significant damage is done.
+During preventive care visits to Dr. Hendricks, he and his staff can spot the early signs of tooth decay and gum disease, offering treatment before significant damage is done.
 Modern dentistry emphasizes the importance of keeping the natural teeth as long as possible, supporting their health with preventive and restorative dentistry.
 Contact us to schedule your appointment.